 North Irvine Knights and The Irvine Swim League

 The North Irvine Knights is a "city" swim team and part of the Irvine Swim League.
-Because we are a city team, we have fewer restrictions than the neighborhood teams and have no homeowner association rules.
 Our practices and home meets are held at Northwood High School Aquatic Center.
 We have a full Olympic sized pool where Nova / Novaquatics, Northwood Water Polo Club and world class/Olympic swimmers, such as Jason Lezak have trained.
 We also have ample parking!

-The Irvine Swim League (ISL) is a developmental summer swim league for youth who live in Irvine which emphasizes water safety, stroke instruction, and individual improvement.
-It must be noted that the ISL is not a "learn to swim" program, the vision of the ISL is to introduce the sport of swimming to youngsters who live in Irvine.
+The Irvine Swim League (ISL) is a developmental summer swim league for youth who live in Irvine.
+The league emphasizes water safety, stroke instruction, and individual improvement.
+It must be noted that the ISL is not a "learn to swim" program.
+The vision of the ISL is to introduce the sport of swimming to youngsters who live in Irvine.
 That said, to participate on our ISL team, swimmers must be "Water Safe".
 If your child is not water safe, but would still like to learn to swim, please see the City of Irvine learn to swim programs available here.
-Once you child is water safe, he/she will be welcomed into the North Irvine Knights Family!
+Once your child is water safe, he/she will be welcomed into the North Irvine Knights Family!

-During the first week of practice, ISL coaches watch swimmers to evaluate whether the swimmer is indeed "water safe" and ready to be on an ISL team.
-The North Irvine Knights as well as the other ISL teams reserve the right to remove swimmers from the team if they are not water safe and could pose a hazard to themselves or others.
+During the first week of practice, ISL coaches watch swimmers to evaluate whether the swimmer is indeed "water safe" and if the swimmer is ready to be on an ISL team.
+The North Irvine Knights as well as the other ISL teams reserve the right to remove swimmers from the team if they are not water safe, as this could pose a hazard to the swimmer or to other swimmers.

-We practice four (days) a week.
-Tuesday, Wednesday and Thursday swimmers will practice as a team.
-Coaches will provide both group and individual instruction on the various swim strokes, preparing Knights swimmers for swim meets against other ISL swim teams.
-As our team is made up of swimmers from Five (5) years to Eighteen (18) years of age, events for particular age groups are as follows:
+We practice five (days) a week.
+Monday through Friday swimmers we practice as a team.
+On these days, coaches provide both group and individual instruction on the various swim strokes, preparing Knights swimmers for swim meets against other ISL swim teams.
+As our team is made up of swimmers from five (5) years to eighteen (18) years of age, events for particular age groups are as follows: